beingaturtle/beingaturtle.github.io/docs/index.md

 * <span style ="color:#e66b00 "> Forward BCIT Email to Personal Email </span>

-Typographical Conventions:
+## Typographical Conventions:

-1. Instructions that require you to click on an item, such as a link or a button, will be bolded.
-For example: Click on the **Continue button**.
+1. Instructions that require you to click on an item, such as a link or a button, or press a keyboard key, will be bolded.
+For
-2. italics
+   example:
+    - **Click on the Continue button**
+    - **Press the Enter key**
+2. Instructions that require you to type in information will be italicized.
+For example:
+    - _Enter your information_

 ## Notes, Danger, and Success Messages
 Throughout the documentation, you'll encounter message blocks that alert you with relevant information.